|What||Dakar 2021 Day 11 Report|

 Sainz held on for third, while Qassimi lost time, dropping back to seventh behind Yazeed Al Rajhi and Dirk von Zitzewitz’ Hilux and ahead of SA hero Giniel de Villiers and Alex Haro’s Gazoo Hilux and Vladimir Vasilyev’s Mini.
 SA crews Shameer Variyawa and Dennis Murphy were provisionally 15th at the time of writing as Brian Baragwanath and Taye Perry’s Century Corvette slipped down the order in the final sector.

-Overall behind Peterhansel, Attiyah and Sains all alone in third, the consistent Jakub Przygonski sits a safe-looking fourth ahead of a five car fight for fifth between ahead of Nani Roma’s Hunter, Al Qassimi, Vasilyev, de Villiers and Martin Prokop’s Ford.
+Overall behind Peterhansel, Attiyah and Sains all alone in third, the consistent Jakub Przygonski sits a safe-looking fourth ahead of a five car fight for fifth between Nani Roma’s Hunter, Al Qassimi, Vasilyev, de Villiers and Martin Prokop’s Ford.

 Brabec and Benavides held the advantage early on with KTM rider Daniel Sanders leading and Husqvarna man Pablo Quintanilla splitting the Hondas.
 Then Barreda had a brilliant run through the long fourth sector to jump into contention and split his teammates overall.
 Sunderland meanwhile took eight minutes out of Benavides’ lead.
 But Barreda struggled to find the fuel oasis and ran out of fuel.
 He was out!

-All of which leaves a most intriguing situation heading into the shirt, sharp 227 km final day with Benavides 4 minutes and 12 seconds ahead of of 2017 winner Sunderland.
+All of which leaves a most intriguing situation heading into the short, sharp 227 km final day with Benavides 4 minutes and 12 seconds ahead of of 2017 winner Sunderland.
 2020 winner Brabec is 7:13 off the lead, but the Californian starts in a far more favourable sixth versus Benavides setting off third and Sunderland the dreaded first bike away.
 All of which promises a truly epic bike race to the finish!

 Giovanni Enrico took the Quad win for the day ahead of overall leader Manual Andujar and Pablo Copetti, while Seth Quinteiro bounced back to lead the Light Cars from that class’ overall leader Francisco Lopez-Contardo and Kris Meeke.
 And Anton Shibalov was ahead of his overall Truck leading teammate Simitry Sotnikov and Aliaxei Vishneuski’s MAZ.